 It’s important to remember that although PRP therapy isn’t a permanent solution to the problem of aging skin, it’s a repeatable procedure.
 Many individuals work it into their periodic skin care maintenance program, having the treatment performed at regular intervals.

 PRP therapy can help restore your facial features to a more youthful condition.
 When you schedule a consultation with Dr. Gavrila at ProMD Health, you can get the facts about how PRP therapy can help you get rid of those facial wrinkles.
-Contact us today to book an appointment at our office in Washington, DC, Annapolis or Baltimore.
+Contact us today to book an appointment at our office in Arlington, Annapolis or Baltimore.